rgilmour70/ic-primo-ve/docs/index.md

 We are often asked about how to implement such a tool.
 Of course, we're happy to share this code (as part of our Primo VE customization package) with anyone who wants it, but the programming is only one part of the map system.
 On this page, I hope to document the system as a whole, including the organizational challenges as well as the technical ones.
 This will help you decide if such a project is worthwhile for your institution and to what extent the code provided here will work for your needs.

 Because of the host of variables involved in a mapping system, this is *not* "plug and play" software.
 You will need at least a little JavaScript (and preferably AngularJS) experience in order to customize and implement it.
-In particular, you will need to create your own version of `js/1-mapData.js` (instructions follow) and you will need to edit `js/ic-custom.js`, especially if your stack designations differ significantly from those used at Ithaca College.
+In particular, you will need to create your own version of `js/1-mapData.js` (instructions follow) and you will need to edit `js/4-ic-custom.js`, especially if your stack designations differ significantly from those used at Ithaca College.

-This system is can only draw rectangles.
+This system can only draw rectangles.
 If you need to highlight areas using other shapes, you may need to do some significant coding (and probably math!) to make that work.

 ## Planning Your Mapping Project

 ### Define Your Locations

 Before you even open your code editor, there are a lot of decisions to make.
 Most libraries have multiple locations.
-At Ithaca College, we have about eighteen of these, including archives, general stacks, multimedia collection, periodicals, newspapers, reference, reserves, over-sized, etc. For the purposes of the mapping project, we divided these into two groups based on the type of mapping they would need.
+At Ithaca College, we have about eighteen, including archives, general stacks, multimedia collection, periodicals, newspapers, reference, reserves, over-sized, etc. For the purposes of the mapping project, we divided these into two groups based on the type of mapping they would need.

 **Static** locations are those that need mapping only to the collection level.
 These include collections that are small enough that just getting the student to the collection is adequate (e.g., newspapers, popular periodicals) as well as collections that are "closed stack," requiring interaction with a staff member for the student to access an item (e.g., multimedia, reserves).
 In the case of the closed stack locations, we decided that the map should simply direct students to the appropriate service desk.